Skip to content

 Annual cost of daily coffee purchases and investment opportunity value

-Calculate annual coffee spending and long-term investment opportunity cost of daily coffee purchases.
-Enter coffees per day and see the result instantly.
+Calculate annual coffee spending and the long-term investment opportunity cost of buying a daily coffee instead of brewing it.

 What this tool does